ChordPro/chordpro/docs/content/ChordPro-GUI-Tasks.md

 You can choose between the normal, default preview, a preview without chord diagrams, and a lyrics only preview for singers.

-Choosing `More…` gives access to more possibillities.
+Choosing `More…` gives access to more possibilities.

 ![]({{< asset "images/chordpro-gui-tasks-p2.png" >}})